wolfSSL/meta-wolfssl/README.md

 -----------------------------------

-To test the python wrapper for wolfssl and wolfcrypt in a yocto build it will require python3, python3-pytest, python3-cffi and wolfssl are built on the target system.
+To test the python wrapper for wolfSSL and wolfcrypt in a yocto build it will require python3, python3-pytest, python3-cffi and wolfSSL are built on the target system.

 It will be necassary then to make sure at minimum that the IMAGE_INSTALL:append looks as follows: